Tariq-Mehmood-Malik/Ansible-Handbook/README.md

    web2.example.com     # 2nd Host domain address
    ```
   ## Setting up Ansible for linux based Hosts
-  ### Setting up SSH connection
+  ### Setting up SSH
-   Ansible use SSH for linux based host to enables secure, passwordless communication between the controller and managed (host) nodes.
+   Ansible use SSH for Unix based host to enables secure, passwordless communication between the controller and managed (host) nodes.
 By using SSH keys, Ansible automates authentication, enhancing security and scalability,
    while avoiding the need for manual passwords.

    **Creating SSH key for ansible user on the Ansible controller:**